Great Papago Escape: The escape

 The final holdout was Captain Wattenberg, who was captured over a month after the escape on January 28, 1945.
 Instead of heading south, Wattenberg and two of his subordinates, Walter Kozur and Johann Kremer, made shelter in a cave in the mountains north of Phoenix.
 From there they explored the area and ventured into the city.
 According to author Ronald H. Bailey, Kremer "pulled off the most bizarre caper of the entire escape."
 Every few days he would make contact with one of the German workers sent outside the camp's perimeter and exchange places with him.
 The exchanged prisoner would spend the night in the cave with Captain Wattenberg while Kremer slipped back into camp.
 Inside, Kremer would gather food and information.
 To deliver the food he would either join a work detail and escape again, or send it out with another worker.
 This continued until January 22, when a surprise inspection revealed Kremer's presence in camp.
 Kremer must have given his captors information, because the next night Kozur was captured by three soldiers at the abandoned car used to hide the provisions.
 Four days later, on January 27, 1945, Wattenberg cleaned up and hiked into Phoenix.
 He had 75¢, most of which he spent on a meal at a restaurant.
 He slept in a chair in a hotel lobby for a few hours, and then walked around the streets at night.
 While walking, he asked for directions from a member of a street cleaning crew.
 The cleaner found Wattenberg's accent to be suspicious, called the police, and Wattenberg was arrested by 9 AM the next morning.

 Aftermath

-At least some of the escapees expected severe punishment for escaping; they were aware that 50 Allied prisoners of war had been executed after escape by their German captors in Stalag Luft III (the incident became known as the Great Escape).
-By contrast, the Camp Papago Park escapees were limited to bread and water rations for as many days as they were absent from camp.
-None of the American guards was seriously punished, but the FBI launched an investigation into lax security at Arizona's prisoner of war camps.
+At least some of the escapees expected severe punishment for escaping; they were aware that 50 Allied prisoners of war had been executed after escape by their German captors in Stalag Luft III.
+However, the Camp Papago Park escapees were only limited to bread and water rations for as many days as they were absent from camp.
+None of the American guards were seriously punished, but the FBI launched an investigation into lax security at Arizona's prisoner of war camps.

 Today, the site of Camp Papago Park is used in part as an Arizona National Guard base.
 The Arizona Military Museum, located on the base, features a display describing the camp and the story of the escape.